toluntosun21/FSDS/README.md

 # FSDS

+The project depends on SEAL 3.2 and Apache Commons Math 3.2.
+Commons Math Package is included by SBT(Scala Build Tool) as SEAL is a c++ dependency which is used to compile c++ sources that contain homomorphic operations(SWHE).

 For secret/public keys, a folder named "key" should be created.
 The program automatically generates and stores the keys under the folder and read from the same spot.

-All the SEAL/c++ sources under SWHE must be compiled and stored under a folder named "/exe".
+All the SEAL/c++ sources under SWHE must be compiled with SEAL3.2 and stored under a folder named "/exe".
 The program looks under the folder /exe, with specific namings for each operation such as key generation, index genereation, query generation, search..
 The namings can be found under the below example

 tf-idf data and secure indexes must be stored under a folder named "/data".
 Moreover, they should be marked with the document number as in the example.